-Clearly, traditional ecommerce winners such as apparel and technology are no longer the only ones reaping the benefits — CPG companies, too, are seeing big results.
-According to data analytics firm 1010data, CPG ecommerce sales increased a whopping 42% last year, well ahead of overall growth in ecommerce and driven heavily by Amazon subscription sales.
+Traditional ecommerce winners like apparel and technology are no longer the only ones reaping the benefits — CPG companies are also seeing big results.
+According to data analytics firm 1010data, CPG ecommerce sales increased a whopping 42% in 2015, well ahead of overall growth in ecommerce and driven heavily by Amazon subscription sales.

 This is a big shift from just a few years ago, according to Euromonitor, which found that in 2013, online accounted for less than 1 percent of total sales in packaged food and about 3 percent in non-food areas.
 Acceleration has occurred rapidly since then, says McKinsey & Company, thanks to mobile device owners, who research products heavily online, particularly in CPG product categories such as cereal, soap and cosmetics.